bungle/lua-resty-prettycjson/README.md

 ## Installation

 Just place [`prettycjson.lua`](https://github.com/bungle/lua-resty-prettycjson/blob/master/lib/resty/prettycjson.lua)
-somewhere in your `package.path`, preferably under `resty` directory.
+somewhere in your `package.path`, under `resty` directory.
 If you are using OpenResty, the default location would be `/usr/local/openresty/lualib/resty`.

 ### Using OpenResty Package Manager (opm)